This post may contain affiliate links.

 She kept in touch with some photos throughout the process, letting me know everything was going well and I was really excited to see the finished product!
 Then along comes an email with the invoice.
 She mentioned that she had taken a bit longer than expected so had just added it on to the cost…a little red flag popped up in my head.
 This sentence was finished with a smiley face which I didn’t find too professional, friend or no friend.

 Opening the invoice I see that the cost we had agreed has gone up over 25%!
 Queue a rather awkward conversation that reminded me why you are never supposed to work with friends and family.
 It was tricky, she had done a great job, but she hadn’t communicated any difficulties about time constraints with me before now.
 Above all I was really disappointed in her approach and lack of consideration.
-For those of you who know my other blog, I’m on a debt free journey at the moment.
 While I was willing to spend some money on the painting at the original agreed amount, it left me trying to find money to cover the additional cost.

 I must say that I do understand that both of these problems are incredibly surface level.
 Far worse things can happen.
 At the end of the day it’s some paper and a gift, but they’re important to me and I didn’t enjoy being let down.